 We get medical information from a lot of sources: a doctor or a friend, scientific research, a Google search, an article, or even an inkling.
 While it’s helpful to have a wealth of information at our fingertips, confusion or misinformation is out there, especially regarding the flu vaccine.

-To make sure you’ve got the facts this flu season, Emily Simpson, M.D., an infectious disease specialist at Mercy Health, is addressing the top five myths about the flu vaccine.
+This year during the COVID-19 pandemic, getting your flu shot will be more important than ever before.
+To make sure you’ve got the facts, Emily Simpson, MD, an infectious disease specialist at Mercy Health, is addressing the top five myths about the flu vaccine.

 The myth: The flu vaccine makes people get the flu.

 The facts: “The flu vaccine can’t give you the flu, since it’s a piece of dead flu,” says Dr. Simpson.
 However, she acknowledges that some people may experience flu-like illness after getting the vaccine for other reasons.